 Media and object content files are arranged into individual folders within the Mbox/Media or Mbox/Models folders respectively.
 Each content folder within the Media or Models folders must have a name that begins with a 3-digit index value between 000 and 255.
 In turn, each file within a content folder must be named using a 3-digit index value between 000 to 255 as a prefix.
 This structure provides the means to select content by using two 8-bit numbers.
-Separate control parameters on the console will be used to select the content folder and the numbered content within that folder.
+Separate 8-bit control parameters are used to select the content folder and the numbered content within that folder.

 Note: The combination of the folder and file numbers together is referred to in this manual as the file's Folder.
-File index, or more generically, as its index.
+File index, or more generically as its index.